mayaguhan/Study-Buddy/README.md

 4) Sign in using the account created
 5) Create new connection; using Name: Default and Kong Admin URL: http://kong:8001

+### Limitations
+Due to the limitation of the API, in order to call the Imgur API, it must be called from 127.0.0.1.
+This issue will be avoided if we use a domain name.

 # Installation for Mac Users